firebolt-db/godocs/docs/sql_reference/functions-reference/numeric/hll-count-merge.md

 function [`HLL_COUNT_BUILD`](hll-count-build.md) into a new sketch.

 Each sketch must be built on the same type and the same precision.
-Attempts to merge sketches for different types or precision results in an error.
+Attempts to merge sketches for different types or precisions results in an error.
-For example, you cannot merge a sketch built from `INTEGER` data with one built from `TEXT` data, or a sketch built with 13 precision and a sketch built with 14 precision.
+For example, you cannot merge a sketch built from `INTEGER` data with one built from `TEXT` data, or a sketch built with precision 13 and a sketch built with precision 14.

 ## Syntax